 Cameron: “They have been really great.
 I tend to really enjoy kind of having the time to ideate solo and kind of having a lot of solo time to focus.
 So that was kind of my initial motivation for going freelance.
 I don’t know that I anticipated the challenges of doing content strategy solo quite in the way that I think.
 I’ve learned a lot about that.
 Since then, so I don’t think I knew quite how challenging that would be at first.
 But it’s been a really great learning experience.
 It sounds a little trite, but I think one of the biggest things that I’ve learned about working solo as a content strategist is just, really learning to trust your gut and kind of jump in and add what you have is input.
 What you’re seeing or the insights that you have, without kind of overthinking and feeling like you need to bounce them off other people.

 That took me a little bit of time to get better at and a little bit of time to build the confidence to do, but it’s been extremely rewarding.
 I think in some ways, working solo really gives you a lot of leverage to be creative and, you know, to kind of think about how you want to approach content strategy for different clients in different ways.
-You don’t necessarily have to follow a formula ever but it’s much easier to kind of veer away from a formula when you’re working solo and you’re kind of approaching each new engagement with fresh eyes and you see: well this this person kind of seems like they need a little bit more help with, you know, communicating with their team, or this person seems like they need a little bit more help with thinking through the structure of their content.
+You don’t necessarily have to follow a formula ever but it’s much easier to kind of veer away from a formula when you’re working solo and you’re kind of approaching each new engagement with fresh eyes and you see: well this person kind of seems like they need a little bit more help with, you know, communicating with their team, or this person seems like they need a little bit more help with thinking through the structure of their content.

-And I also have the opportunity to work with larger clients, so anyone from startup businesses who are who are growing and they’re kind of reaching out a high level of success, but they have never really been thoughtful about their messaging and their content and they kind of want to take a step back and do it right now that now that things are really going well for them – to larger businesses that just have a huge, huge mess of content.
+And I also have the opportunity to work with larger clients, so anyone from startup businesses who are growing and they’re kind of reaching out a high level of success, but they have never really been thoughtful about their messaging and their content and they kind of want to take a step back and do it right now that things are really going well for them – to larger businesses that just have a huge, huge mess of content.
 Oftentimes, they don’t know what to do with it and it’s kind of causing more headaches.
 And it is returning value and figuring out how to kind of sift through that and turn it around.
 That’s definitely something that I find really gratifying, jumping from engagement to engagement and being able to kind of tackle different types of challenges and really use my content strategy chops, or just my content strategy thinking in different ways.”

 Saskia: Now let’s hear from Andy.

 Andy: “I’m Andy Welfle, I am the lead UX content strategy at Adobe here in San Francisco.
 I started off at a little web agency in Fort Wayne, Indiana.
-I did a lot of like structuring of content, content management systems and modeling content for kind of small to medium sized clients.
+I did a lot of like structuring of content, content management systems and modelling content for kind of small to medium-sized clients.
 After that, I joined the content strategy team at Facebook and moved out to California.
 It is a huge team and you had the sharpest tools and it was amazing and I love my team there.
 But I got an opportunity, a little over a year ago, to come and start a content strategy practice that Adobe design.
 So as a content strategist who is working alongside experienced designers to create content in the product.
 So that was an opportunity that was a little too good to pass up.
 So here I am, and I’ve been here ever since.

 For about nine months I was the only one here, and it was really as mostly just trying to like, you know, establish a practice and get people to see the value of content strategy and to kind of understand why it was needed.
 Even if it was just one person among a huge, huge landscape of products.”